n-ce/similar-music/README.md

 ### Configuration

-You will need API keys for YouTube and Last.fm.
+You will need an API key for Last.fm.
 Create a `.env` file in the root directory of the project and add the following:

 ```
-YOUTUBE_API_KEY=YOUR_YOUTUBE_API_KEY
 LASTFM_API_KEY=YOUR_LASTFM_API_KEY
 ```